valentinvogt/npde-summary/src/chapters/02.typ

 $S_(1 , 0)^0 (msh)$ additionally requires functions to be zero on $partial Omega$, with
 $ dim S_(1 , 0)^0 (msh) = \# lr({ bx in cal(V (M)) : bx in.not partial Omega }) $
-Similarly, the 1D tent functions can be extended to 2D by requiring the cardinal property.
-This property is already enough since three points fully define a plane — in other words, knowing the values in three points (the vertices of a triangle) fully defines a linear function.
-Cardinal bases will produce sparse Galerkin matrices, as the support of a basis function only covers the triangles adjacent to its node, which can only interact with neighboring basis functions.
+The 1D tent functions can be extended to 2D by requiring the cardinal property.
+This is sufficient because three points define a plane, meaning that knowing the values at the vertices of a triangle fully determines a linear function.
+Cardinal bases result in sparse Galerkin matrices since a basis function's support only covers triangles adjacent to its node.
+Therefore, a basis function "interacts" only with neighboring basis functions.
 #v(-0.1cm)

 #mybox(
   "Computation of Galerkin Matrix",
 )[
-  Often, bilinear forms are defined by integration over the whole domain.
-But we have seen that the support of basis functions is only local.
-We can exploit this by performing integration only over the cells.
+  Often, bilinear forms are defined as integrals over the whole domain.
+  But since the support of basis functions is local, this integral can be split into integrals over a limited number of cells, namely the ones where both basis functions have support.
   #neq(
     $ bA_(i j) = a (b_h^j , b_h^i) = sum_(K in "supp"(b_h^j) sect "supp"(b_h^i)) eval(a)_K (b_h^j , b_h^i) $,
   )<eq:galerkin_matrix_entry>
-  where $eval(a)_K$ is the local bilinear form over cell $K$.
+  where $eval(a)_K$ is the local bilinear form restricted to cell $K$.
 ]
 #v(-1.1cm)
 #mybox(
   "Cell oriented assembly",
 )[
   To further take advantage of @eq:galerkin_matrix_entry, cell oriented assembly can be performed.
-Go through all cells and compute $eval(a)_K (b_h^j , b_h^i)$ for all pairs of basis functions associated with cell $K$ (element matrix) and add the values to the entry at $(i , j)$ of $bA$.
+For all cells, we compute the *element matrix* $bA_K$ containing $eval(a)_K (b_h^j , b_h^i)$ for all pairs $i,j$ of basis functions supported on cell $K$.
+  Then, we add this value to the entry at $(i , j)$ of $bA$.
 ]
 The same procedure can be applied to calculating the right hand side vector $phi$, just that only one basis function is involved as the RHS comes from a linear